Skip to content

 3. Moisture content: influence on the stability of the wood

-The moisture content of the wood is another crucial factor in its stability.
-The ideal moisture content is between 8% and 12% , as wood in this range remains stable and does not crack or deform.
-Wood that is too dry or too moist is prone to cracking and deformation, which can affect the quality.
+The moisture content of the wood is another crucial factor for its stability.
+The ideal moisture content is between 8% and 12% , as wood remains stable within this range and does not crack or deform.
+Wood that is too dry or too moist is prone to cracking and deformation, which can compromise its quality.

 4. Wood thickness and total area

-The thickness and total area of the wood are also important factors that affect the value and quality of the furniture.
-The thicker the wood and the larger the area of wood, the higher the value of the piece of furniture is usually.
-Many furniture manufacturers use wood that is less than 5 cm thick and combine small pieces of wood into larger panels to save costs.
+The thickness and total surface area of the wood are also important factors that influence the value and quality of the furniture.
+The thicker the wood and the larger the surface area, the higher the value of the piece of furniture.
+Many furniture manufacturers use wood less than 5 cm thick and combine small pieces of wood into larger panels to save costs.
 However, this method can compromise the durability and stability of the furniture.

 Some furniture pieces combine wood of different thicknesses and materials for the exterior and interior surfaces to reduce costs while improving the external appearance.